Doctus5/fobench/README.md

 # Fobench: Fiber Optic Sensing Code Bench Testing

 Welcome to **Fobench**!
-This repository contains code for reading and processing Distributed Acoustic Sensing (DAS) files.
+This repository contains code for reading and processing Fiber Optic Sensing files, currently Distributed Dynnamic Strain Sensing (DDSS; a.k.a DAS) and Distributed Strain Sensing (DSS).
 Your help in testing and improving this code is invaluable, and any suggestions regarding style, features, or bug fixes are highly appreciated!

 Follow this guide to get started with Fobench.